-Cholangiohepatoma refers to a synchronous cholangiocarcinoma and hepatocellular carcinoma.
-It is a rare and aggressive primary hepatic tumor.
-The origin of cholangiohepatoma is closely linked to the origin of cholangiocarcinoma rather than hepatocellular carcinoma (HCC).
+Cholangiohepatoma, also referred to as mixed hepatocellular cholangiocarcinoma (HCC-CC), refers to synchronous cholangiocarcinoma and hepatocellular carcinoma (HCC) in the same tumor.
+It is a rare and aggressive primary hepatic tumor combination.
+The origin of cholangiohepatoma is closely linked to the origin of cholangiocarcinoma rather than HCC.

-Histogenesis of tumor is thought to occur at the canal of Hering:
+Histogenesis of the tumor is thought to occur at the canal of Hering:

 - they are lined partially by cholangiocytes and partly by hepatocytes